 We also include poetic and interpretive readings on the Rosh Hashanah themes of creation, humanity, universalism and compassion – and on the Yom Kippur themes of prayer-meditation, repentance and tzedakah (justice and good deeds).

 We have a unique and modern Shofar service on late Rosh Hashanah morning, including American folk melodies.
 On Yom Kippur Afternoon there are many deeply spiritual, contemporary English readings as well as 20th century secular – yet quite spiritual – vocal music.

 Is congregational participation encouraged?

 At TUJ-TorahNYC, the participation of the congregation is vital to our spirituality.
-Worshipers are encouraged to sing with our Cantor and Choir.
+Worshippers are encouraged to sing with our Cantor and Choir.
 Rabbi Fridkis will actively engage the congregation in English and some Hebrew readings.